iPapatsoris/Maximum-Independent-Set/README.md

 ⚠️ **WARNING ⚠️
 Repository has been archived due to a significant open bug.
-Solving it would require a lot of time and effort, as the research papers its based one are very extensive, and a lot of changes need to be made.
+Solving it would require a lot of time and effort, as the research papers its based on are very extensive, and a lot of changes need to be made.
 For the foreseeable future, please do not use this program.**